NotoriS/nes-emulator/README.md

 ## Outline and Progress

 ### Stage 1: Planning and Project Architecture
-- Design an outline for programming modules the emulate the CPU, main bus, memory, and game cartridge.
+- Design an outline for modules that emulate the CPU, main bus, memory, and game cartridge.

 **Progress:** Completed